 - Judicial Externship, Ramsey County District Court, Honorable Robert A. Awsumb

-- Before joining Dorsey, Drew was a litigation associate at a law firm in Eden Prairie, Minnesota, where he focused his practice in the areas of employment litigation, sports-related lawsuits, and civil rights actions.
-Before that, Drew was assistant counsel at a broker/dealer and registered investment adviser, and he also has experience as a criminal defense attorney.
+- Before joining Dorsey, Drew was a litigation associate at a mid-sized law firm Minnesota, where he focused his practice in the areas of employment litigation, sports-related lawsuits, and civil rights actions.
+Before that, Drew was assistant counsel at a broker/dealer and registered investment adviser in Minnesota, and he also has experience as a criminal defense attorney.
 Some of Drew’s representative litigation occurred at firms before Dorsey.

 News & Resources